allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 # How Doing a Comedy Pitch of Your Startup Can Spark New Ways of Thinking

 Last month, I did something that terrified and exhilarated me in equal measure: I pitched my startup as a comedy routine at The Battery's Tech Roast Comedy Night Pitch Competition.
-Not only did I survive the experience—I won.
+Not only did I survive the experience I won.

 But more importantly, those five minutes on stage fundamentally changed how I think about communicating my vision, connecting with audiences, and even building my product.
 Here's why every founder should consider doing a comedy pitch of their startup, and what I learned about the transformative power of bringing fun to business.

 ## The Challenge: Making AI Event Discovery...
 Funny?

 When I first heard about the Tech Roast competition, my immediate reaction was: "How do you make an AI-powered event discovery platform funny?"
 My startup, [Kinlia](https://www.kinlia.com/), helps people find events where they'll connect with like-minded individuals.
-It's solving real problems around social isolation and community building—serious stuff.
+It's solving real problems around social isolation and community building serious stuff.

 But that's exactly why the comedy challenge was so valuable.
 When you're forced to find humor in what you do, you have to step outside your founder bubble and see your startup through completely different eyes.